 The best things to do on Boxing Day 2025 in London

-Boxing Day has all the magic of Christmas Day, just without the stress of cooking a colossal feast or the pressure of keeping the whole family happy.
-The in-laws have departed, the gifts have been handed out and now you can spend the day slouched in sweatpants, binging festive specials and demolishing chocolate reindeer while nursing a mild hangover.
-As enjoyable as all that is, we’re here to make the case for getting out and about on December 26.
+Boxing Day might not get all the glory of Christmas Day, but if you ask us, in many ways, it’s far superior.
+It has all the magic of the big day, but without the stress of cooking and the pressure of keeping the whole family happy.
+But one of the best bits?
+While everything shuts down on Christmas Day, things start to tentatively open up on Boxing Day, meaning you can get up from your Quality Street-induced stupour on the sofa and get out and about on December 26.
 The day after Christmas, London is mostly free of its usual crowds (except for shopping districts like Oxford Street packed with bargain hunters).
 That means that, should you leave your house, large parts of the capital city are yours for the taking.
 There are the parks and riverside paths for frosty winter walks or the Christmas lights to admire while you brave the Boxing Day sales.
-The city’s pop-up ice skating rinks are normally open, pantomime season is still in full swing and there are even a few parties lined up .
+The city’s pop-up ice skating rinks are normally open, pantomime season is still in full swing, and there are even a few parties lined up.
 Here are some great ideas for how to spend your day off.
 RECOMMENDED: Find more festive fun with our full guide to Christmas in London.

 Click!
 100 Years of the Photobooth